Brain-IT: Image Reconstruction from fMRI via Brain-Interaction Transformer: Ablations and Analysis

 \section{Ablations and Analysis}

-This section evaluates the contribution of the two branches (semantic and low-level).
-Additional ablations of other components and factors are provided in \Cref{app:ablations}.
+This section evaluates the contribution of the two branches (semantic and low-level) and provides additional analysis.
+Further ablations of other components and factors are provided in \Cref{app:ablations}.
 Those include contribution of: (i)~\emph{\textbf{External data}}, incorporating unlabeled images with no fMRI into training (\Cref{app:Unlabeled}); (ii)~\emph{\textbf{Functional vs. Anatomical clustering}}, comparing voxel clusters based on functional representations (as used in Brain-IT) vs. anatomical based clustering (\Cref{app:FuncAnat}); (iii)~\emph{\textbf{Number of clusters}}, examining the effect of the number of clusters on reconstruction performance (\Cref{app:Nclusters}).
+We also provide an interpretability analysis of \emph{Brain-IT} via BIT cross-attention maps, showing spatial and semantic selectivity of brain tokens.

 \paragraph{Two-Branch Contribution:} \Cref{fig:low_level} shows sample reconstructions using the semantic branch alone, the low-level branch alone (via DIP without diffusion), and both branches together (more examples in \Cref{fig:app_combined}).
 The semantic branch captures the semantic content of the image, while the low-level branch preserves coarse outlines and structural detail.
 The low-level branch provides strong structural cues: in the computer image it captures the colors of the screen and desk, and in the giraffe image it recovers the outlines of the two giraffes.
 When combined, the two branches yield reconstructions that are more semantically accurate and structurally faithful.
 Table~\ref{tab:low_level_abl} reports selected quantitative metrics (full results in \Cref{tab:low_level_abl_full}) consistent with these observations: the low-level branch achieves higher scores on structural fidelity metrics such as pixel correlation and SSIM, while the semantic branch excels on perceptual metrics.
 Notably, the combined reconstructions outperform both individual branches on several metrics, confirming their complementary contributions.